 The National Recreation and Park Association (NRPA) annually gathers data from parks and recreation agencies nationwide to provide an overview of parks and recreation agencies' performance.
 With this data the NRPA publishes an NRPA Agency Performance Review that provides jurisdictions and agencies with reports, tables, graphs, and other data visuals that provide an idea of a "typical" agency within a given population.
 The purpose of this performance review is to provide agencies with a tool to compare their own performance with that of comparable US agencies.
-This helps identify areas where the agency is performance Review presents data from approximately 1,000 park and recreation agencies across the Country.
+This helps identify areas where the agency is performing well and identify areas where improvement could be made.
+The 2024 NRPA Agency Performance Review presents data from approximately 1,000 park and recreation agencies across the Country.